puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 If your network connection has changed since you loaded the VM, it's possible that your IP address is different from that displayed on the Learning VM splash screen.
-Log in to the VM via the virtualization directly (rather than SSH) and use the `facter ipaddress` command the check the current address.
-If you continue to get an no IP address or an invalid IP address, restarting the VM is generally the quickest way to ensure that the network services are correctly reset.
+Log in to the VM via the virtualization directly (rather than SSH) and use the `ifconfig | less` command to show the IP address associated with each network interface.
+There will be several interfaces listed, including those used for internal docker networking.
+The correct interface will usually start with `eth` or `enp`.
+There If you continue to get an no IP address or an invalid IP address, restarting the VM is generally the quickest way to ensure that the network services are correctly reset.
 (Unfortunately restarting the network service directly isn't always reliable.)

+It is also possible that the bridged adapter interface configured in the VM network settings menu of your virtualization software is incorrect.
+This can happen if you change from a wired to wireless network after setting the interface for the first time.
+In the Network setting dialog, check that the name of the adapter matches that of the connection you are currently using.

 If you are using a bridged network adapter, some network configurations may still prevent you from accessing the Learning VM.
 If this is the case, we recommend that you speak to your site network administrator to see if there are any firewall rules, proxies, or DHCP server setting that might be preventing you from accessing the VM.
+If you are unable to resolve the issue, we recommend following the directions in the setup guide to configure a host-only network adapter for the VM.

 ### I can't scroll up in my terminal